Mazda OHV engine

 After an early flirtation with V-twin engines, Mazda's small cars of the 1960s were powered by OHV straight-2 and straight-4 engines.
 This family lasted from 1961 until the mid-1970s.
 Today, Mazda's keicars use Suzuki engines.
 It was produced at the Hiroshima Plant in Hiroshima, Japan.

 AA

-The engine was a two-stroke, water-cooled straight-2 engine used in the Mazda Chantez and Mazda Porter kei car and truck unique to Japan from 1972 - 1976.
+The engine was a two-stroke, water-cooled straight-twin engine used in the Mazda Chantez and Mazda Porter kei car and truck unique to Japan from 1972 until 1976.
 The displacement is 359 cc, producing 24.3 kW and 39.2 Nm of torque.